ROBOTIS-GIT/emanual/docs/kr/software/opencm_ide/api_reference.md

 - x : if x is greater than or equal to 0.
 - -x : if x is less than 0.

-`Warning` Because of the way abs() is implemented, avoid using other functions or causing side effects inside the parentheses, as it may lead to incorrect results:
+**WARNING** : Because of the way abs() is implemented, avoid using other functions or causing side effects inside the parentheses, as it may lead to incorrect results:

 abs(a++);   // avoid this - yields incorrect results
 abs(a);       // use this instead -